boilercodes/fastapi-firebase/README.md

 ## About The Project

-This is my websites project structure.
-The backend is with FastAPI and the frontend with AngularJs.
+This is the FastAPI template that I use for my backend and API development in Python.

 <!-- Usage -->